jpmondet/devnet_training/maths_4_dev_and_networking/transforms.md

 ## Convolution (that is really convoluted...)

+DELTA (or Impulse) function is used to "select" part of a function (for continuous functions, delta is the special DIRAC-DELTA) by being 1 where we want to select and 0 otherwise

 ## Discrete functions

 x(t) (×) y(t) = SUM(x(TO)y(t-TO)) for TO = -INF to +INF